lwjohnst86/nfs484-1484-tutorials/notes.md

   tell you
 * No need to include p-values, just indicate the direction and significance
-* Don't need knowledge of mechanisms, everything that you should need to know we give you; the document is supposed to be a standalone piece
+* Don't need detailed knowledge of mechanisms, everything that you should need to know we give you; the document is supposed to be a standalone piece.
+Use only what is provided in the initial part of the exam.
+As you answer more questions, you can and should incorporate more of your past knowledge
+* For all people, whether in public health or science or whatever, you need to have a solid understanding of the mechanisms and to be able to interpret them.
 * The purpose of this course is to help you go from taking statistical language and converting it into interpretation and application
 * You need to provide concrete answers (e.g. yes/no) to the questions, with